 How do filters work?

-You use the filters by clicking on the three dots in a column or the Filter button on the right.
+You use the filters by clicking the three dots in a column or the Filter button on the right.
 You can combine several operators (like severity or asset) and select one or more parameters (like critical and high severity and three of your most important assets).

-Can I change number of rows?
+Can I change the number of rows?

 You can change the number of rows at the bottom of the page.